Noteheads

 2. In the Inspector Note section, select an option from the Head scheme dropdown: the default "Auto" means "ignore this level".

-• To change level 3 Head group property:
+• (Valid on standard staffs only) To change level 3 Head group property:

 1. Select note(s) on a score.